 - To get more conversions & sales.

-- To get a lower bounce rate of your website.
+- To get a lower bounce rate for your website.

 - To gain higher rankings on search engines.